usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-4/Contract Management and Problem Resolution.md

 Performance measurement:

-* Develop system-wide performance metrics in addition to module-specific requirements
+* Develop system-wide performance metrics in addition to module-specific requirements.
-* Implement continuous integration testing throughout the development lifecycle
+* Implement continuous integration testing throughout the development lifecycle.
-* Establish user experience requirements that cross module boundaries
+* Establish user experience requirements that cross module boundaries.
-* Create feedback loops between module performance and overall system success
+* Create feedback loops between module performance and overall system success.

 Strategic recommendations:

-* Modular contracting remains viable but requires enhanced management capabilities
+* Modular contracting remains viable but requires enhanced management capabilities.
-* The government needs to invest in system integration expertise and capabilities
+* The government needs to invest in system integration expertise and capabilities.
-* Complex systems may require hybrid approaches combining modular and prime contractor elements
+* Complex systems may require hybrid approaches combining modular and prime contractor elements.
-* Pilot programs should be on a smaller scale to validate integration approaches before large implementations
+* Pilot programs should be on a smaller scale to validate integration approaches before large implementations.

 Strategic learning requires honest assessment of both successes and failures, leading to improved acquisition approaches rather than abandoning innovation.

 ---

-## Key Questions for Analysis
+## Key questions for analysis

 Consider Sarah's situation from multiple perspectives: Modular Strategy (benefits vs. integration complexity), Vendor Management (individual vs. system performance), Risk Assessment (impact of module replacement), and Strategic Implications (the future of modular contracting).

 *  Analyze the pros and cons of
    * Module-specific termination for default
    * System-wide contract restructuring
    * Accepting remediation with enhanced integration requirements
    * Transitioning to a single prime contractor model.
 * How do integration risks with other modules affect the feasibility of replacing CloudTech?
 * What role should the performance of other module vendors play in Sarah's decision-making?
 * If terminating CloudTech, how should Sarah manage the integration risks with the four other functioning modules?
 * What contract modifications might be needed with other vendors to accommodate a replacement authentication service?
 * How can future modular contracts better address integration performance requirements?
 * How should this experience inform the agency's future use of modular contracting for complex digital services?

 ---
-## Choose Your Own Path: The FedConnect Exit Strategy
+## Choose your own path: The FedConnect exit strategy

-### Scenario Introduction
+### Scenario introduction

 You are **Sarah Martinez**, a seasoned Contracting Officer at the Federal Bureau of Digital Services (FBDS).
 Eighteen months ago, your agency launched *FedConnect*, a modular digital identity platform meant to revolutionize citizen access to federal services.